Omega172/Blush-Blush-Cheat/README.md

 - (Thanks to [sliperhr](https://github.com/sliperhr) for the suggestions & [this](https://fearlessrevolution.com/viewtopic.php?f=4&t=8211) post for the methods)
 	- DLC Unlocker
 	- Meet Current Heart Requirement
-	- Meet All Current Girl Requirements (Hearts + Skip To Next Love Level)
+	- Meet All Current Guy Requirements (Hearts + Skip To Next Love Level)

 - Disable Analytics (On by default, can only be disabled by editing the config file found in `BepInEx/config/OmegaWare_BlushBlush.cfg`)